Skip to main content

 If you’re unsure, paste the entire file into JSONLint, which will validate JSON syntax for you.

-4. Start Home Assistant Link to heading
+4. Start Home Assistant

 With all luck, HASS will start back up without a care in the world, just the way it shut down but without those pesky devices/entities you didn’t want!